 |Click on the image for a larger version.

-Terminal 4 will undergo a major expansion and modernization at a cost of $450 million.
+Terminal 4 is undergoing a major expansion and modernization at a cost of $450 million.

 Crews will construct the terminal in two phases (western and eastern).
 This will reduce disruptions to passengers and airlines.
-Flights will depart and arrive at the terminal during construction.
+Flights still depart and arrive at the terminal during construction.

 - Travelers will have more dining and shopping options.
 Concession space will increase from 2,000 to approximately 34,000 square feet with new restaurants, retail spaces, and an improved duty free store.

 - Customers will have more destination options as gates will increase from 10 to 14.
 The new concourse will have 12 gates for both international and domestic flights.
 There will be two gates for only domestic flights.

 - International travelers will see reduced waiting times in Customs.
 The U.S. Customs and Border Protection Inspection Area will more than double in size compared to the present facility.
 It will also use new technologies to streamline the inspection process.

 - Security Checkpoint will increase from six to 10 lanes reducing processing time.

 - Travelers can move between Terminals 3 and 4 post-security via a connector bridge.